COVID-19 UPDATE: At Alert Level 1 the trail is fully open and trail services such as shuttles, bike hire and cafes are able to operate.

 - hot pools at Miranda and Te Aroha

-The Hauraki Rail Trail is currently around 160km long, split into four sections.
+The Hauraki Rail Trail is currently around 173km long, split into five sections.
 They are described below in an approximately north to south direction, although note that one section (Paeroa to Waihi) heads off on a tangent as illustrated in the map.
-The whole trail can be completed in two to four days, but all sections make excellent day rides.
+The whole trail can be completed in three to five days, but all sections make excellent day rides.

 55km, Grade 1/easiest, 5–6 hours